chaidhat/compiler/README.md

 ## Min-C Compiler (MCC)
-Compiles Min-C into x86_64 assembly *.o* files then asks linker to link into binaries\
+Compiles MinC into x86_64 assembly *.o* files then asks linker to link into binaries\
 **What it does**
 1. reads input char by char, being lexed into tokens
    * `file.c` and `io.c` take in the source code as a stream